 You can download the Business Model Canvas template as excel here.
 Find the completed Uber Business Model Canvas at the end of this article.

-Let’s go through the canvas from left to right and field out the fields for the Uber business model.
+Let’s go through the canvas from left to right (from the supply side to the customer.

 - The drivers are on the supply side of Uber and they can join or leave at a moments notice.
 It is essential to have a sufficient number of them to be able to provide the customer proposition (timely pick-up at low cost).
-They bring their cars into the value proposition for which Uber does not have to outlay any capital costs.
+They bring their own cars into the value proposition for which Uber does not have to outlay any capital costs.
 Without a critical mass of drivers, the crucial indirect network effects do not kick-in which is why Uber accelerates supply when they enter a new city.

 - Investors/venture capitalists bring the initial rounds of funding to the table.
-The funding helps with developing the functionality, apps, algorithms, but also for acquiring customers.
-Investors bring down the (weighted) cost of capital (WACC).
+The funding helps to develop the functionality, apps, algorithms, driver-less cars, but is also used for customers acquisition costs and other expenditures.

 - Lobbyists are important for Uber at this stage of the company.
-Every time Uber enters a new city they have lobbyists helping reduce resistance.
-Uber has left cities that have put up high obstacles.
+Every time Uber enters a new city, they have lobbyists helping reduce resistance (in the US).
+Uber has left cities that have put up too high obstacles.
 The aggregate success (or failure) of their lobbyists can make a considerable difference to Uber’s trajectory.
 Once an established company, this group can move to the group of other partners.
 In countries where lobby activities are curtailed Uber needs to coral other support.
 From 2015 to 2016, their lobbying expenditures have almost 3-folded to $1.4m per annum in the US alone.
 In the first half of 2017, Uber spent almost as much as in the previous year.

 - Cloud storage